spottmedia/ansible-ssh-login-notifications/README.md

 ## Roadmap (only the slack notification for now)

-* rotate entries out of list of ips based on (configurable) datetime, so we remember only the most recent ones ( WIP )
 * use more fine-grained control of already stored IP, specifically understand pub keys that were used to log in ( WIP )
-* ability to provide additional list of permanent known ips, in cases of own servers accessing a site often
+* ability to provide additional list of permanent known ips, in cases of own servers accessing a site often ( DONE )

 ### Stretch goals
 * when an IP is not mapped against any known store, create an interactive slack box so people can confirm it was them